Fixation (histology): Types of fixation and processes

-There are generally three types of fixation processes depending on the sample that needs to be fixed:
+There are generally three types of fixation processes depending on the sample that needs to be fixed.

+Heat fixation

-Heat fixation: Heat Fixation is used for the fixation of single cell organisms, most commonly bacteria and archaea.
+Heat fixation is used for the fixation of single cell organisms, most commonly bacteria and archaea.
 The organisms are typically mixed with water or physiological saline which helps to evenly spread out the sample.
 Once diluted, the sample is spread onto a microscope slide.
 This diluted bacteria sample is commonly referred to as a smear after it is placed on a slide.
 After a smear has dried at room temperature, the slide is gripped by tongs or a clothespin and passed through the flame of a Bunsen burner several times to heat-kill and adhere the organism to the slide.
 A microincinerating device can also be used.
 After heating, samples are typically stained and then imaged using a microscope.
 Heat fixation generally preserves overall morphology but not internal structures.
 Heat denatures the proteolytic enzyme and prevents autolysis.
 Heat fixation cannot be used in the capsular stain method as heat fixation will shrink or destroy the capsule (glycocalyx) and cannot be seen in stains.

+Immersion

-Immersion: Immersion can be used to fix histological samples from a single cell to an entire organism.
+Immersion can be used to fix histological samples from a single cell to an entire organism.
 The sample of tissue is immersed in fixative solution for a set period of time.
 The fixative solution must have a volume at least 10 times greater than the volume of the tissue.
 In order for fixation to be successful, the fixative must diffuse throughout the entire tissue, so tissue size and density, as well as type of fixative must be considered.
 This is a common technique for cellular applications, but can be used for larger tissues as well.
 Using a larger sample means it must be immersed longer for the fixative to reach the deeper tissue.